Here’s a common scenario organizations increasingly face: Too many web apps with too many vulnerabilities and no chance for immediate remediation.

 As part of the integrated security and compliance Qualys Cloud Platform, these three apps are hosted and maintained by Qualys, can be immediately deployed, operate continuously, scale globally and offer users centralized management.

-To learn more about patching web app vulnerabilities with one click, sign up for the webcast.
+To learn more about patching web app vulnerabilities with one click, watch our on-demand webcast.